Mobility Coordination Committee

 The Community Transportation Subcommittee addresses all goals affecting the coordination of rural human services and public transit.
 This subcommittee takes the lead on inviting, with full MCC support, other transportation stakeholders from various agencies – human services transportation providers working with the rural areas to participate on the sub-committee to help coordinate services and advance the CPT_HST plan recommendations.

-Beginning October 24, 2019, the Mobility Coordination Committee will hold meetings on a quarterly basis.
+The Mobility Coordination Committee meets on a quarterly basis.
 Agendas will be posted below and generally available 7 days before the meeting.

 Upcoming Quarterly Meetings